AEW2015/522R/pages/02.microblaze-system/bram-test/docs.md

-This is the block diagram of connecting myUart to the Microblaze.
+This is the block diagram of connecting the bram to the Microblaze.

 ![block diagram](block_ub.JPG)